THANE MUNICIPAL CORPORATION'S

 Secondly, one need not be from humanities background to have an edge in the exam.
 Your academic background does not affect your performance in Civil Services exam much.
 This is so because the approach for Civil Services Exam is very different from our usual university exams.

-Candidates must not that the Civil Services Examination (CSE) is held by the Union Public Service Commission (UPSC) only once every year.
+Candidates must note that the Civil Services Examination (CSE) is held by the Union Public Service Commission (UPSC) only once every year.
 At present, its three levels span over a year.
-It recruits young talent for two all India Services i.e.
+It recruits young talent for three all India Services i.e.

 1. Indian Administrative Services (IAS)